christiangemesi/bachelorarbeit/README.md

 > ![create_database_thekre.JPG](images_readme%2Fcreate_database_thekre.JPG)
 > - Import the database from the file database\thekre_empty.sql <br>
 > ![import_db_phpmyadmin.png](images_readme%2Fimport_db_phpmyadmin.png)
-> - Now the database thekre with the 7 tables got generated. <br>
+> - Now the database thekre with the 11 tables got generated. <br>
 > ![tables_thekre.png](images_readme%2Ftables_thekre.png)
 > - After that we have to create a new database user for the system access.
-Go back to the homepage and then choose "Benutzerkonten" in the navigation bar and klick Benutzerkonten hinzufügen.
+Go back to the homepage and then choose "Benutzerkonten" in the navigation bar and klick Benutzerkonten hinzufügen. <br>
 > ![add_user_phpmyadmin.png](images_readme%2Fadd_user_phpmyadmin.png)
 > - The hostname is localhost.
-The username and password are defined in the .env file.
+The username and password are defined in the .env file. <br>
 > ![add_user_name_password_phpmyadmin.png](images_readme%2Fadd_user_name_password_phpmyadmin.png)
 > - Choose the following user privilege's and klick OK.
 > ![user_privileges_phpmyadmin.png](images_readme%2Fuser_privileges_phpmyadmin.png)
->

 > 8. Run the application <br>
-> - Open the file C:\xampp\php\php.ini with any texteditor and search for the line ";extension=zip".
+> - Open the file C:\xampp\php\php.ini with any texteditor (we chose editor.txt) and search for the line ";extension=zip".
 Remove the ";" at the beginning of the line to enable the extension. <br>
-> - In Your IDE open the terminal, change into the cloned repository directory, and run the following commands: <br>
+> - In Your IDE open the terminal (if not already open, the terminal is located on the bottom) change into the cloned repository directory (cd <<thek-re-2>> if not already inside), and run the following commands: <br>
 > - ```composer install``` <br>
 > - ```php artisan key:generate``` <br>
 > - ```php artisan serve``` <br>
 > - Now you can open the application in your browser at http://127.0.0.1:8000/ You should see the following page: <br>
 > ![homepage.jpg](images_readme%2Fhomepage.jpg)
-> - PS: the username and password for the admin under http://127.0.0.1:8000/admin/loginForm are: username: "root", password: "root" <br>
+> - PS: the username and password for the admin under http://127.0.0.1:8000/admin/loginForm are: username: "root@localhost", password: "root@localhost" <br>
 > - PS: the password for the poweruser under http://127.0.0.1:8000/poweruser/loginForm is: "poweruser" <br>

 ### Installation Dockerized Environment